Henna¹ (Lawsonia inermis), Distilled Water, Pure Fructose², Therapeutic Grade Essential Oils of Lavender¹, Frankincense¹ and Cardamom¹.

 Good luck and have fun,

 P.S.
-I do not receive any compensation for the recommendations given.
-I do not sell my henna paste.
+I don't sell my henna paste or receive any compensation for the recommendations given.